Framework

 Keep in Mind

 • It requires self-awareness.
-If you don't know your superpowers, start there first.
-Consider the Difference Factor assessment.
+If you don't know what integrates with who you are, start there first.
+Tools like CliftonStrengths, Working Genius, or the Difference Factor assessment can help.

 • It's not a one-time fix.
 Regular reviews are essential.
 Skip them and entropy wins.